rodrigocastillogl/convolutional-neural-networks/README.md

 ## Convolution

-To detect objects in an image, we would like model that recognizes them wherever itappears in the image.
+To detect objects in an image, we would like model that recognizes them wherever they appear in the image.
 We can achive this considering the following characteristics for the model:

 * *Translation invariance*: in earliest layers, the model should respond similarly to the same